Before demolishing a building or structure, you may require a demolition permit.

 3. During the demolition of a building, signs warning of the danger arising from the demolition shall be posted around the property in conspicuous locations.

 4 Prior to demolition, all existing gas, electrical, water, sewer, steam or other services to the site of the building being demolished, shall be disconnected or shut off and capped at the property line.
-In each case, the owner shall give advance notice to and obtain the approval of the service and/or utility company.
+In each case, the owner shall give advance notice to and obtain the approval of the service and/or utility provider.

 5. The site of the building being demolished shall be maintained and left in such condition that no hazard to safety or health is created during or after demolition.